algolia/html-extractor/README.md

   <h3 name="calladventure">The call to Adventure</h3>
   <p>Some out-of-the-ordinary event pushes the hero to start his journey.</p>
   <h3 name="threshold">Crossing the Threshold</h3>
-  <p>The hero quits his job, hit the road, or whatever cuts him from his previous life.</p>
+  <p>The hero quits his job, hits the road, or whatever cuts him from his previous life.</p>
   <h2 name="initiations">Part Two: Initiation</h2>
   <h3 name="trials">The Road of Trials</h3>
   <p>The road is filled with dangers.
 The hero as to find his inner strength to overcome them.</p>